-During the year ended December 31, 2021, we added approximately 79,000 RCEs through our various organic sales channels.
-This amount was significantly lower than historical periods primarily due to limitation of our door-to-door marketing as a result of COVID-19 during the majority of 2021, a reduction in targeted organic customer acquisitions as we focused our efforts to improve our organic sales channels, including vendor selection and sales quality, and a slow ramp-up of marketing once restrictions were lifted.
-As these orders have largely expired, we expect our customer growth to return to historical levels.
+During the year ended December 31, 2022, we added approximately 67,000 RCEs through our various organic sales channels.
+This amount was significantly lower than historical periods primarily due to the slower ramp up of the door-to-door and telemarketing activities after the COVID-19 restrictions were lifted, a reduction in targeted organic customer acquisitions as we focused our efforts to improve our organic sales channels, including vendor selection and sales quality, and the extreme price volatility we experienced throughout the year.
+As these orders have expired, and consumers adjust to price volatility we experienced throughout the year, we expect our customer growth to return to historical levels.
 However, we are unable to predict the ultimate effect on our organic sales, financial results, cash flows, and liquidity at this time.